TheStudyingMau/Assessment-1---Level-5/README.md

 This repository consists of my accomplishments of the challenges given by my assessments Regarding responsive Web Designing.
 I did my best on replicating the layout of the requirements while also maintaining the required specifications such as spacing, sizing, and etc.

 # Brief Synopsis
+We were taught on how to improve our websites having it respond to different screen resolutions.
+It can either be resizing elements or a completely different layout.
+We absorbed the teaching material by exercising it through two tasks:

 **Folder 1 - Task 1: Responsive Layout and Typography**<br>
 **Folder 2 - Task 2: Advanced Layout**